 For information regarding the global pandemic and the latest guidance from Virginia public health officials,

 - How to Protect Yourself and Others

 - If You Are Sick or Caring for Someone

 Information from the Virginia Department of Health has been released on home isolation and quarantine guidelines if you have been exposed to an individual with a confirmed or suspected case of coronavirus or someone that may have been in contact with those individuals.
-The information is available on their site and the link provides clear guidelines for home isolation and quarantine.

 Currently, the Roanoke City and Alleghany Health Districts will be open only to those with scheduled appointments and pre-arranged pick-ups and deliveries.
 If you have a need for health department services, please call your respective local health department first and we will assist you as needed.
 Please visit your district's website for more information.

 You can also follow them on Facebook through this link.

 If you need health department services, please call your respective local health department first at the number below.

 Critical services will be delivered by telehealth, telephone, or other virtual means wherever possible.
 If an appointment is scheduled, visitors and clients will be screened for symptoms and a fever.